JunchengYuAnd/ChordRemi/README.md

 ## Dataset

-We collected a dataset of pop piano performances and converted them into event-based sequences using the REMI tokenization method.
+We collected a dataset of pop piano performances from youtube and converted them into event-based sequences using the REMI tokenization method.
 To support chord control, we extended REMI by inserting two chord tokens per bar — representing the harmony in the first and second halves — which we call ChordREMI.

 ## Code Structure